Intrinsically triple-linked graphs in RP^3: Other intrinsically triple-linked graphs in

 \begin{prop} {\it A graph composed of $n$ disjoint copies of an intrinsically $n$-linked graph in $\mathbb{R}^3$ is intrinsically $n$-linked in $\mathbb{R}P^3$.
-In particular, three disjoint copies of intrinsically triple-linked graphs in $\mathbb{R}^3$ are intrinsically triple-linked in $\mathbb{R}P^3$} \end{prop} \begin{proof} If any of the three copies of the graph has all 0-homologous cycles, then it is crossing-change equivalent to a spatial embedding, and thus triple-linked, as its disjoint cycle pairs would have the same linking numbers as a spatial embedding.
-Else, all three copies have at least one 1-homologous cycle.
-Then we have three disjoint 1-homologous cycles, and thus have a triple-link. \end{proof}
+In particular, three disjoint copies of intrinsically triple-linked graphs in $\mathbb{R}^3$ are intrinsically triple-linked in $\mathbb{R}P^3$.} \end{prop}